-The Los Rios Community College District and its four colleges—American River, Cosumnes River, Folsom Lake and Sacramento City—will be hosting student elections on April 8-9, 7:00am-11:30pm each day.
+The Los Rios Community College District and its four colleges - American River, Cosumnes River, Folsom Lake and Sacramento City - generally hold student elections each Spring semester over two days, from 5:00 a.m.-11:30 p.m. each day.
+Occasionally there may be the need to hold a Special Election in the Fall semester to fill vacant seats or for certain ballot measures.
 Students are encouraged to learn more, run for a position, attend candidate forums and vote.
+To learn more about currently scheduled elections, please check your eServices account and click on the Elections and Surveys tab.

 What is the role of the student association?